 Premiums are not usually tax-deductible

-If you don’t yet have 20% of the home price saved up, you might consider delaying your home purchase until you can gather the cash or asking for gift money from a parent or family member.
+You might consider delaying your home purchase until you can gather the cash, or asking for gift money from a parent or family member if you don't yet have 20% saved up.
 There are also crowdfunding platforms you can use to boost your down payment savings, as well as down payment assistance programs if you qualify.

-Once your balance falls to 78% of the home’s value, your lender is required to terminate PMI on your behalf.
+Your lender is required to terminate PMI on your behalf once your balance falls to 78% of the home’s value.
 You must be current on your payments before they can cancel your policy.